 Here is my first layer of paint.
 I made the blues and yellows a bit light so that I could glaze them later.
 The lines are still very apparent.
 Until I glaze the cast shadows and the bricks adjacent to the basket to their true values and colors, I can’t judge the colors and values of the basket.
 I stopped here until the surrounding areas were further along.

 Above, the surrounding areas are closer to their finished colors and values, so I could begin painting the basket in earnest.
 I muted the lines between the coils and put down some thinker paint, beginning to indicate the darks and lights.
 I glazed the blues areas and corrected the colors.
 I glazed the underside a warm muted orange, and began to indicate the fibers wrapped around each coil.

 At my next session, I continued to suggest the fibers and the highlights on the coils

 Above, I’ve put in some reflected lights from the tabletop onto the left underside of the blue section.
 I darkened the shadow cast by the basket onto the tabletop and added more highlights to the rim.
 I glazed another layer on the interior shadow.

-Finally, I strengthened the highlights and darkened the underside.
+At my next session I strengthened the highlights and darkened the underside.
 I’m not sure if I like this.
-I night add back some reflected light onto this area
+I night add back some reflected light onto this area.

 Here is the photo again.
 What differences can you see?
 I notice right away that the edges in the painting are much softer.
 The highlights are emphasized.
 Also, the painting doesn’t attempt to show all of the detail.
 Do you prefer the painting?
 I do!